-Debt securities are valued on the basis of valuations provided by independent third-party pricing services, approved by the Board, or at fair value as determined in good faith by procedures approved by the Board.
+Debt securities are valued on the basis of valuations provided by independent third-party pricing services, or at fair value as determined in good faith by the valuation designee.
 Any such pricing service, in determining value, will use information with respect to transactions in the securities being valued, quotations from dealers, market transactions in comparable securities, analyses and evaluations of various relationships between securities and yield to maturity information.

-All other assets of the Fund are valued in such manner as the Board in good faith deems appropriate to reflect their fair value.
+All other assets of the Fund are valued in such manner as the valuation designee in good faith deems appropriate to reflect their fair value.